A stay at Sal Salis Ningaloo Reef will ruin all other stays for life

 Turtle nesting season

-Nesting season for Green Sea Turtles happens between November and March; previously Sal Salis served canapes to guests as they waited for turtles to hatch on the sand just a short walk from the lodge.
+Nesting season for Green Sea Turtles happens between November and March; previously, Sal Salis served canapés to guests as they waited for turtles to hatch on the sand just a short walk from the lodge.
 It’s in moments like this when the true luxury experience of Sal Salis is revealed.

 I’m visiting in late September, just in time for mating season at Ningaloo.
 Hundreds upon hundreds of them gather to mate just offshore at this time of year.
 If you’re lucky enough to witness this phenomenon, it’s important to keep your distance.
 If you disturb a female turtle resting on the beach, she’ll return to the water and likely drown.

-I follow our guide up the side of a sand dune, the wind blows more fiercely the higher we climb.
-At the top a perfect crescent-shaped stretch of sand greets turquoise waters filled with hundreds of turtles bobbing in the waves.
+I follow our guide up the side of a sand dune, and the wind blows more fiercely the higher we climb.
+At the top, a perfect crescent-shaped stretch of sand greets turquoise waters filled with hundreds of turtles bobbing in the waves.
 I soon realise several of them are bobbing in piles of three or four.
-The females mounted by multiple male turtles at a time.
+The females are mounted by multiple male turtles at a time.
 It’s a unique sight to behold, but there’d be no turtle-hatching season without it.

 Turtle mating season at Ningaloo Reef